 Slow payments and missing payments are by far the biggest issue for freelancers,” said Caitlin Pearce, executive director of Freelancers Union in New York City.
 “Freelancers experiencing non-payment lose an average of $6,000 annually.

-You might not need to process recurring payments if you offer goods and products, but if you sell services, it’s an excellent payment method for you and your clients.
+You might not need to process recurring payments if you offer physical goods or products, but if you sell services, it’s an excellent payment method for both you and your clients.
+For example:

 How to get set up with recurring billing